SyedAsadAbrar/react-notes-micro-fe/README.md

 # react-notes-micro-fe

-A Micro-Frontend example using Webpack Module Federatio
+A Micro-Frontend example using Webpack Module Federation

 ## Available Scripts